nereaSuacab/FinalProject---SocialData24.github.io/README.md

+## Navigating San Francisco Airport Through Data Visualization

-DTU 02806 - Social Data Final Assignment
+# DTU 02806 - Social Data Final Assignment

 Hi!
 Welcome to the GitHub Page for the final project of 02806 of Spring 2023.
 Here you can find our website about the analysis of data extracted from the San Francisco Airport: https://nereasuacab.github.io/FinalProject---SocialData24.github.io/